 - General damages intend to compensate for the immaterial losses resulting from your experience – these include pain, suffering, and any loss in quality of life.

 - In cases involving gross negligence, you might pursue punitive damages against the liable party.
 These intend to punish a defendant and discourage similar behavior in the future.
 We typically see these types of damages in class action suits where wanton misconduct is involved.

 Consult a Troy Personal Injury Lawyer Today

 If you or a loved one recently suffered harm as the result of someone else’s negligence, call the Brannon Law Firm immediately.
 We have been representing the rights of accident victims in Troy since 1975.
 While many of our cases settle out of court, we also rigorously prepare every case as if it’s going to trial – because we’re willing to do anything to see that you are compensated for the full extent of your injuries, pain, and suffering.
-For more information on our personal injury services or to schedule a free consultation with our firm, please contact us.
+For more information on our personal injury services or to schedule a free consultation with our Dayton injury lawyers, please contact us.